 - Press the orange button to call all ships within range on the emergency channel (typically channel 16)

 - Press the red “Distress” button to send out a distress signal with GPS location to all GPS enabled VHF radios within range (this function will only work once the MMSI number has been entered).

 Needless to say, I never tested the two latter options, as emergency calls aren’t something to be played around with.
 However, I did test radioing my boat and telling them my coordinates.

 The Nautilus Lifeline is not inexpensive (expect to pay around 200 GBP for a unit), but compared to the more traditional EPIRBs, it’s reasonably inexpensive.
-And where EPIRBS need satellite connection and only alerts a country’s rescue service, the Lifeline allows you to make direct calls to your own boat, or others nearby.
+And where EPIRBS need a satellite connection and only alerts a country’s rescue service, the Lifeline allows you to make direct calls to your own boat or others nearby.

 However, if you, as I did on the liveaboard, venture far from shore, to remote reefs and in sometimes challenging conditions with strong currents and unpredictable winds.
 Bringing one just might prove to be exactly what it says on the box: a Lifeline.

 I, for one, will probably be sticking it into my BCD pocket for these sorts of dives from now on, and I’ll feel safer for it and I’m sure my wife will sleep better.